Mr Rohan McDougall

 Business Development Manager

-Plumb joined the Curtin University IP Commercialisation Office in March 2014.
+Roger joined the Curtin University Commercialisation Office in March 2014.
 He has been involved in early stage technology companies for more than 25 years, in technical and management roles to board level.

 He spent 10 years in a medical software company in London, building it from start-up to a public listing, and worked for four years as an Investment Director at PwC Venture Partners, a UK-based incubator.
 Plumb has advised and mentored a number of technology businesses, and for five years was a Director of Live Technologies, a Perth-based start-up and winner of the Inaugural WA Innovator of the Year.